ThomasByr/primes/README.md

 ## Usage

 Tweak the ``RANGE`` constant to generate primes up to that number.
+Make sure to also set the L1 cache properly, higher values will make the process faster until the L1 cache size is reached (1 << n is 2^n we multiply by 8 to transform bits into Bytes).
+Beyond that value, time will increase exponentially.
 Compile with

 ```powershell
 cargo build --release